-This happened last fall, when reader a shared her experience during the winter ice storms in the eastern part of the US.
+This happened last fall when reading a shared her experience during the winter ice storms in the eastern part of the US.
 The article, 5 Days with No Power – When the Ice Hits the Fan, was an eye-opener that taught us that even the seasoned prepper will never be truly prepared.

-Today I have another real-live experience to share.
+Today I have another real-life experience to share.
 I recently heard from William Smith, a reader in the Philippines who survived Typhoon Haiyan.
 Grab a cup of coffee for this one.
-This, too, is an eye opener.
+This, too, is an eye-opener.

 ORMOC TYPHOON: When the Storm Hits the Fan

 This is the story of my experience during Typhoon Haiyan, known as Typhoon Yolanda in the Philippines that hit November 8, 2013.

 The story is a combination diary and tips on what to do during a storm/disaster.
 I have collected many good ideas from others on the Internet about survival/camping.
 Now it is my turn to share my experiences, for you to learn from me.
 I am retired, and have lived in the Philippines for over five years.
 I purchased a Philippine house, and added some improvements to bring it closer to American standards.

 We have lots of typhoons in the Philippines.
 Usually it means three days of rain, not really a storm, just rain.
 They shutdown the ferry service because of high seas.
 I only found out the day before the storm, that this storm would be different.
 So I did buy extra batteries.
 The weather service and government got complaints because of lack of warning.
 Although in the Philippines, I do not know how much good it would have done.